 ---|---|---|

-Best for Professionals | Copic Sketch Basic Set
+| Copic Sketch Basic Set

 | Check Price |

-Best for Beginners | Copic Ciao Basic Set
+| Copic Ciao Basic Set

 | Check Price |

-Best Cheap Markers | Bianyo Classic Series Dual Tip Art Markers
+| Bianyo Classic Series Dual Tip Art Markers

 | Check Price |

-Best for Coloring | Prismacolor Premier
+Best for Coloring

 | Check Price |

-Best for Drawing | Illustrator Markers by Spectrum Noir
+| Illustrator Markers by Spectrum Noir

 | Check Price |

-First Impressions
+Unpacking and First Impressions

 Let’s start with Copic Markers, which most artists consider as the best markers for professionals.
 To give a bit of a background, Copic markers are made by a Japanese company called Too.
 From the beginning, Too aimed to make the Copic markers for fine arts and designers.
-With all that background, I’m having high expectations with this kit.

-Now, since these high-end kits can get pretty expensive, we’re considering what most people needs.
+Since these high-end kits can get pretty expensive, we’re considering what most people needs.
 That’s why we recommend the 36 color kit best.
 If you’re on a budget, there’s a six-piece kit available.
 And if you need more, five 72-piece kits are labeled as A, B, C, D, and E.

 You can get all five kits to complete all 358 colors in your collection.
 And there’s also the Copic Sketch Comic Set, which comes with 24 colors selected for comic illustrations.
 Again, you can buy blank Copic markers, which can be beneficial to some since you can blend the inks yourself before filling the markers with ink.